Yuvaprasath-P/About_Yuva/README.md

 ### About Me:
 ## Software Engineer | Python Developer | Web Developer | Ethical Hacker

-I am a Python Developer and Web developer with a strong background in HTML, CSS, and JavaScript.
+Aspiring Computer Science Engineer with a strong academic background and proficiency in Python.
+Skilled in front-end development with hands-on projects

 ### Skills